The Water Crisis

 A women's crisis

 Women are disproportionately affected by the water crisis, as they are often responsible for collecting water.
 This takes time away from work, school and caring for family.
-Lack of water and sanitation lock women in a cycle of poverty.
+The lack of water and sanitation locks women in a cycle of poverty.

 Empowering women is critical to solving the water crisis.
-Involving women can make water projects 6 to 7 more times effective.
-When women have access to safe water, they can pursue skills outside of their traditional roles.
+When women have access to safe water at home, they can pursue more beyond water collection and their traditional roles.
 They have time to work and add to their household income.

 A children's and education crisis

-Children are often responsible for collecting water to help their families.
+Children are often responsible for collecting water for their families.
 This takes time away from school and play.
 Access to safe water and sanitation changes this.
-Reductions in time spent collecting water have been found to increase school attendance.
+Reductions in time spent collecting water have been found to increase school attendance, especially for girls.
 Access to safe water gives children time to play and opportunity for a bright future.

 An economic crisis

 Time spent gathering water or seeking safe sanitation accounts for billions in lost economic opportunities. $260 billion is lost globally each year due to lack of basic water and sanitation.
-Access to safe water and sanitation turns time spent into time saved, giving families more time to pursue education and work opportunities that will help break the cycle of poverty.
+Access to safe water and sanitation at home turns time spent into time saved, giving families more time to pursue education and work opportunities that will help them break the cycle of poverty.

-- World Health Organization and UNICEF Joint Monitoring Programme (JMP).
-(2015).
-Progress on Drinking Water and Sanitation, 2015 Update and MDG Assessment.
+- World Health Organization and UNICEF Joint Monitoring Programme.
+(2021).
+Progress on Drinking Water and Sanitation, 2021 Update and MDG Assessment.

-The water crisis is affecting millions around the world.
+The water crisis affects millions around the world.
 Make an impact today.Donate